ess-dive-community/essdive-community-space-guide/README.md

 ---
 ## How to contribute to this repository
 The easiest way to contribute to this repository, or any chapter within the repository, is by submitting a GitHub issue.
+We have provided a set of issue templates on our [GitHub Issues page](https://github.com/ess-dive-community/essdive-community-space-guide/issues/new/choose) which will help us track and respond to any suggestions.

+We have based our issue templates on those used by the Darwin Core Biodiversity Standard:

+Darwin Core maintenance group, Biodiversity Information Standards (TDWG) (2014).
+Darwin Core.
+Zenodo. https://doi.org/10.5281/zenodo.592792

+---
 ## Copyright information
-Copyright information about the Community Space will be updated soon
+*Copyright information about the Community Space will be updated soon*

+---
 ## Funding and acknowledgements
 ESS-DIVE is funded by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Climate and Environmental Science Division, Data Management program under contract number DE-AC02-05CH11231.

 ESS-DIVE uses resources of the National Energy Research Scientific Computing Center (NERSC), a DOE Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.

+---
 ## Recommended citation
-Recommended citation will be updated when this repository is stored in the ESS-DIVE repository
+*Recommended citation coming soon*